finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

 # **calculate_settlement_date**
 > AddBusinessDaysToDateResponse calculate_settlement_date(identifier_type, identifier, transaction_date=transaction_date, scope=scope, as_at=as_at)

-[EARLY ACCESS] CalculateSettlementDate: Get the settlement date for an instrument.
+CalculateSettlementDate: Get the settlement date for an instrument.

 Get the settlement date for a given trade date and instrument.
 The calculated settlement date will be in UTC.
 If a cut label transaction date is provided, the settlement date will be calculated relative to the absolute UTC datetime.